KrishBaug/DSA-learning/c++/Exercise 2/README.md

-Arrays, pointers, memory management
+# Arrays, pointers, memory management
-Covers: Arrays, bounds, pointers, new/delete, memory leaks.

 **Exercises:**
 * Reverse an array using pointers.